rayanlevrai/file-transfer/README.md

 ## Step 2

-Replace the information about your server's python file and some paths so that everything works correctly
+Replace the information about your server's in `file-transfer.py` and some paths so that everything works correctly

 ## Step 3